-Caution: If the record does not include the required elements listed above, the Toolkit will indicate that the record cannot be saved because one or more of the required fields is not completed.
-The uncompleted fields will be indicated in the error message.
+Caution!
+If the record does not include one of the required elements listed above, the Toolkit will indicate that the record cannot be saved because one or more of the required fields is not complete.
+The incomplete fields will be indicated in the error message.
 The required field(s) must be completed in order to save the record.